Generative Network-Based Reduced-Order Model for Prediction, Data Assimilation and Uncertainty Quantification: DA-PredGAN for data assimilation

 where $k \in \{ n-m, n-m+1, \cdots, n-1\}$.
 The observed data at each time step $k$ is stored in the vector $\bm{d}_{obs}^k$ of size $N_{obs}$. $\bm{d}^k$ is the generated data calculated based on the output of the generator at time step $k$.
-In our case, it represents data at some points in the grid (high dimensional states) and it is calculated through the PCA coefficients $\bm{\alpha}^k$ and stored eigenvectors. $\bm{W}_{obs}^k$ is a square matrix of size $N_{obs}$ whose diagonal values are equal to the observed data weights, and the scalar $\zeta_{obs}$ direct controls how much importance is given to the data mismatch.
+In our case, it represents measured data (model states) at some points in the grid and it can be calculated through the POD coefficients $\bm{\alpha}^k$ and stored eigenvectors. $\bm{W}_{obs}^k$ is a square matrix of size $N_{obs}$ whose diagonal values are equal to the observed data weights, and the scalar $\zeta_{obs}$ direct controls how much importance is given to the data mismatch.
 The values in the diagonal of $\bm{W}_{obs}^k$ are set to zero where we have no observation.
 After convergence, the newly predicted time level $n$ is added to the known solutions $\tilde{\bm{\alpha}}^{n}$ = $\bm{\alpha}^{n}$, and different from the prediction, we also update the model parameters using the newly predicted time step $\bm{\tilde\mu}^n = \bm{\mu}^n$.
 After the forward march, the process continues with a backward march.
 For the latter instead of working forward in time, the process goes backwards in time, from the last time step to the first.
-The loss function for the optimisation at each iteration $n$ of the backward march is defined as in Eq. \eqref{eq:loss_da_forward}, but now for the backward march $k \in \{ n+m, n+m-1, \cdots, n+1\}$.
+The loss function for the optimisation at each iteration (backward time step) $n$ of the backward march is defined as in Eq. \eqref{eq:loss_da_forward}, but now for the backward march $k \in \{ n+m, n+m-1, \cdots, n+1\}$.

-After performing a forward and backward march using Eqs. \eqref{eq:loss_da_forward}, the average of the data mismatch (last term on the right of Eqs. \eqref{eq:loss_da_forward}) at the end of all iterations $n$ is calculated.
-If the average mismatch has not converged or the maximum number of iterations is not reached, the process continues with a new forward and backward marches.
+After performing a forward and backward march using Eqs.~\eqref{eq:opt_da_forward}, the average of the data mismatch (last term on the right of Eqs.~\eqref{eq:loss_da_forward}) at the end of all iterations $n$ is calculated.
+If the average mismatch has not converged or the maximum number of iterations is not reached, the process continues with a new forward and backward march.
 A relaxation factor is also introduced to stabilize the process of marching forward and backward in time as in \citet{silva:21a}.